moosebt/authentik/README.md

 This repository contains a Docker Compose configuration for running Authentik, an open-source Identity Provider.

-## ⚠️ Security Notice

-This repository contains sensitive configuration files that are excluded from version control via `.gitignore`.
-Before running this setup, you must create the required secret files.

 ## 🔄 Automated Updates

 This repository uses [Renovate](https://github.com/renovatebot/renovate) for automated dependency updates: